GodotSteam/GodotSteam/docs/tutorials/achievement_icons.md

 And that's how you display an achievement icon.

-[To see this tutorial in action, check out the example branch on the GodotSteam Github repo.](https://github.com/CoaguCo-Industries/GodotSteam/tree/example){ target="_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.
+[To see this tutorial in action, check out our GodotSteam 3 Example Project on Github.](https://github.com/CoaguCo-Industries/GodotSteam-3-Example-Project){ target="_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.